Minzu University of China: Rankings

+Internationally, Minzu University of China was ranked amongst top 2000 in the world by U.S. News & World Report Best Global Universities Ranking, the Center for World University Rankings (CWUR), the RUR World University Rankings, CWTS Leiden Ranking and University Ranking by Academic Performance.

 Admissions

 To ensure that members of the 56 recognized minority groups are admitted the school has fixed quotas for each group.
 As of 2011, Minzu University accepts National Higher Education Entrance Examination (Gaokao) scores with a minimum in the mid-400s, or below the 50th percentile.
-Out of the Beijing universities, this has one of the lowest acceptance requirements.

-In China a university may admit a student whose score is barely below the cutoff score at its discretion.
+Out of the Beijing universities, this has one of the lowest acceptance requirements.In China a university may admit a student whose score is barely below the cutoff score at its discretion.
 Sometimes minimum score levels were lowered to ensure that students from among the least-accepted minority groups would be permitted entry.
 The school offers remedial courses, including a one-year tutorial course that reviews the final year of senior secondary school and remedial Chinese courses to assist minority students to enroll.

 The university has bridging programs to select minority students at Chinese secondary schools who are high achieving so they can attend Minzu University to prepare them for entering the highest ranked universities in Beijing.
 The government pays tuition for these programs.